anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 This may allow for a longer period between device acquisition and initial onboarding.
 Contrary, if devices that have been provided with an LDevID (and corresponding trust anchors) and temporarily taken out of service, immediate connectivity when bringing them back to operation may not be given, as the LDevIDs typically have a much shorter validity period compared to IDevIDs.
 It is therefore recommended to onboard them as new devices to ensure they possess valid LDevIDs.

+Requirements to the utilized credentials authenticating and artifact signatures on the registrar as outlined in {{registrar_component}} may have operational implications when the registrar is part of a scalable framework as described in {{Section 1.3.1 of ?I-D.richardson-anima-registrar-considerations}}.

 Besides the above, also consider the existing documents on operational modes for